-While the US wind industry has made substantial contributions to America’s renewable energy portfolio, as highlighted by American Wind Week 2020, work is ongoing to convert the industry to a more circular economy paradigm.
+While the US wind industry has made substantial contributions to America’s renewable energy portfolio, work is ongoing to convert the industry to a more circular economy paradigm.

 “Rather than simply downcycling the blades into worthless aggregates, we are able to not only convert the blades’ organic components into useful petrochemicals for energy production but also able to extract the glass fiber reinforcement and use it to make higher-value recycled composites,” said Ginder.

-UT has partnered with Carbon Rivers LLC, a start-up company located in Knoxville and owned by MSE alumnus Bowie Benson (BS ’17), to further develop and commercialize this novel technology.
+Carbon Rivers LLC, a start-up company located in Knoxville and owned by Benson, has partnered with Ginder to further develop and commercialize this novel technology.
 The project has been awarded $1.1 million in funding from the Department of Energy’s Small Business Technology Transfer program and Wind Energy Technologies Office.

 “Having the opportunity to collaborate with the bright minds at UT, like Dr. Ginder, and catalyze new solutions for our country’s plastics waste problem, is a Volunteer’s dream come true,” said Benson.
 “2020 has been a challenging year all around for our community, but I remain hopeful for the future as long as we keep working together to take on the tough challenges, like making American energy more sustainable.
 I am especially optimistic about our project’s next phase, and it’s potential to transformatively improve the wind industry’s environmental footprint while creating new, much-needed jobs in East Tennessee.”